 However, perhaps an even bigger factor for availability on TSMC N5 will be that neither future AMD CPUs nor GPUs will need to compete with console chips as they will remain on N7.
 Couple this with the rumors that AMD GPUs are also going MCM with RDNA3, and it is possible that Zen 5 and RDNA 3 supply will be better than what we know of the current shortages for Zen 3.
 This is especially important for the GPU side seeing the current availability issues around RDNA2; the wafer allocation of which has been said to represent low-single digits of TSMC’s N7 supply.
 This is all of course, wishful thinking.
 At this point in time, who knows.

 One thing is certain however: AMD’s future looks bright.

 There was a miscommunication between myself and the editor with regards to the performance claims of Zen 4.
 The only thing that we are claiming with any level of certainty is the claim of a Genoa ES sample being 29% faster then Milan at the same clocks.

-We apologise for any confusion this may have caused.
+We apologize for any confusion this may have caused.